irtep/IZ-csvJsonAndStreets/README.md

 in root, app.py is a python code that converts csv to json. so run that first. (python3 app.py)

-then in finishProduct, there is a node that converts bit street addresses, then merges all with same card_id and ads datas together.
+then in finishProduct, there is a node code that converts bit street addresses, then merges all with same card_id and ads datas together.
 Then converts back to csv.

 Not ready yet